RegioHelden/django-languageselect/README.md

 Feel free to use your own template, just add languageselect/layer.html

 ## Changelog

+0.1.4 Rename package to django_languageselect (backwards incompatible) to be able to import the module

 0.1.3 Fix session key to store language, Django 1.9 compatibility